 datalab/notebooks directory to

-a instance-name-notebooks directory your local machine, run the
+a instance-name-notebooks directory on your local machine, run the

 following command after replacing